matrix-org/matrix-spec-proposals/proposals/4183-submitToken-error-codes.md

-Also change the C/S API's definition of [`POST /_matrix/client/v3/account/3pid/email/requestToken`](https://spec.matrix.org/v1.11/client-server-api/#post_matrixclientv3account3pidemailrequesttoken) to specify that the entire API is the same, including response / error codes, rather than just parameters.
+Also change the C/S API's definition of [`POST /_matrix/client/v3/account/3pid/email/requestToken`](https://spec.matrix.org/v1.11/client-server-api/#post_matrixclientv3account3pidemailrequesttoken) to specify that the endpoint is the same as the I/S API version in all ways, including response / error codes, rather than just parameters.

 ## Potential issues